Summarize this article with

 By implementing account takeover detection and prevention measures, businesses protect their reputation and maintain customer trust and loyalty, in addition to avoiding potential financial losses and expensive lawsuits.

 Preventing account takeover fraud requires a multi-faceted approach.
-Here are five suggested prevention strategies.
+Here are seven suggested prevention strategies that, when used together, can be very effective in reducing successful ATO attacks.

 Implementing rate limiting on login attempts restricts the number of guesses an attacker can make within a given timeframe, significantly reducing the effectiveness of brute force attacks to crack passwords.
 This security measure deters attackers by increasing the time and effort required to breach accounts, protecting user accounts from being compromised.

-Advanced authentication methods, such as multi-factor authentication (MFA), security tokens, and app-based authentication, introduce an additional layer of security by requiring users to provide two or more verification factors to gain access.
+Advanced authentication methods, such as multi-factor authentication (MFA), hardware security keys push notifications, and app-based authentication, introduce an additional layer of security by requiring users to provide two or more verification factors to gain access.

 This significantly reduces the risk of account takeovers, even if a password is compromised, by ensuring only the legitimate user can authenticate through something they know, have, or are.